rigao66/rigao66.github.io/_pages/research.md

         Most attention on Africa-China relations has centered on China's economic activities.
 What remains unclear is the role of partisanship in shaping public perceptions of China in African countries.
 Since the Chinese government builds a favorable relationship with an incumbent party, incumbent party supporters tend to have positive views toward China whereas opposition party supporters perceive China more critically.
 This study conducts multilevel mixed-effects regression analyses of public opinion across 33 African countries, and finds that opposition party supporters are indeed more critical of China.
 While opposition parties are motivated by their office-seeking interests, they also hold an incumbent party accountable.
 This study sheds light on the agency of political parties and their supporters in African countries and the mode (instead of volume) of China's bilateral engagement.

         </details>
-- **Liu, Rigao**, Haruka Nagao, William Hatungimana, Jiakun Jack Zhang, and John James Kennedy. ["The politics of flu vaccines: international collaboration and political partisanship."](https://drive.google.com/file/d/1KNHCocBHF_sbEMqBs0FsSayXSmkrlnsQ/view?usp=sharing)*Japanese Journal of Political Science* (2024): 1-14.
+- **Liu, Rigao**, Haruka Nagao, William Hatungimana, Jiakun Jack Zhang, and John James Kennedy. ["The politics of flu vaccines: international collaboration and political partisanship."](https://drive.google.com/file/d/1KNHCocBHF_sbEMqBs0FsSayXSmkrlnsQ/view?usp=sharing)*Japanese Journal of Political Science* 25, no. 2 (2024): 61-74.
     -   Keywords: international collaboration, partisanship, US-China relationship, vaccine hesitancy, vaccine origin
     -   <details>